Free car programs.

 The types of assistance will vary by organization.
 Some will make a low interest auto loan that a client can then use to buy their own car.
 Others will provide an individual access to a credit counselor or free financial counseling that will lead to the creation of a matched saving account.
 There are also charities that may just have a used car available that can be given to the family at no cost to them.
 The terms and conditions of each program will differ.

 Many of the groups that provide free cars run charity programs.
-This can include an organization such as the Salvation Army or a local community action agency.
+This can include an organization such as the Salvation Army near you or a local community action agency.
 Some churches may even have vehicles donated to them, and then they provide the car for free to the low income family.
 These organizations, and others, will provide a qualified applicant with a used auto that must then be used for employment purposes.

 Many studies show that having a car is very important to obtaining self-sufficiency, and that the lack of transportation is a huge barrier to employment opportunities.
 These non-profit organizations will often focus their programs on rural residents who have few public transportation options.
 Other groups will provide a car for the unemployed that are close to landing a job or they help low-income or working poor central-city residents without decent transportation.
 These three groups of people have become more isolated from the American economy due to the lack of affordable and safe transportation, and they need help.